philc/book-notes/business/paul graham essays.md

 ## The Refragmentation (Jan 2016)

-* (This is an essay about AMerica's transition from a low-resolution / compressed "Duplo" economy and society, into a more fragmented, higher-resolution one, with many more and finer differences between people and companies).
+* (This is an essay about America's transition from a low-resolution / compressed "Duplo" economy and society, into a more fragmented, higher-resolution one, with many more and finer differences between people and companies).
 * Many people were bound together during WWII from being conscripted into the army.
 When they